AmirulAndalib/RambaZamba-DB/README.md

 # RambaZamba-DB
 The database of RambaZamba, including all registered information.
-Proof of the strong encryption used.
+Proof to show the strong encryption used.